Justin-Acosta/campaign-crafter/random-encounter-tables/westbridge.md

 ### 1. One Last Game

 > As you pass through the emptying market square, you spot one of the festival stalls still standing, though mostly packed.
-The proprietor, a cheerful gnome tinkerer with soot-smudged cheeks (Pippin), is carefully placing enchanted candles into a large crate.
+The proprietor, a cheerful gnome tinkerer with soot-smutched cheeks (Pippin), is carefully placing enchanted candles into a large crate.
 He spots you and his face lights up.
+He asks, his voice a rapid-fire burst of excitement as he gestures to a familiar sight: the ghostly, shimmering antlers of a celestial elk.
 >
-> "One last game for the heroes of the festival?" he asks, his voice a rapid-fire burst of excitement.
-He gestures to a familiar sight: the ghostly, shimmering antlers of a celestial elk.
-"The Moon-Elk Antler Toss!
+> "One last game for the heroes of the festival?
+The Moon-Elk Antler Toss!
 Special prize for a special round, just for you.
 Same rules as before, three rings, two successful throws to win.
 But this time, you'll get one of my own creations!"

 **Technical Information:**